-- 1. Make arrangements in advance of all games and practices for emergency medical services. - 2.
-Managers, coaches and umpires must have training in first-aid.
-First-aid kits are issued to each team manager and are located at each concession stand.
-Annually at least one coach or manager from each team must attend a basic first-aid training class that is to be facilitated by the League Safety Officer on March 10, 2018 at 10:00 AM at Crescent Harbor Elementary School gym.
-After that, returning coaches and managers must re-attend this training every three years.
-Safety Officer must keep record of attendance. - 3.
-No games or practices should be held when weather or field conditions are not suitable for play or drills, particularly when lighting is inadequate. - 4.
-All Managers and Coaches shall inspect play areas before use for holes, damage, stones, glass and other foreign objects. - 5.
-All team equipment should be stored within the team dugout or behind screens and not within the area defined by umpires as "in play". - 6.
-Only players, managers, coaches and umpires are permitted on the playing field or in the dugout during games and practice sessions. - 7.
-Responsibility for keeping bats and loose equipment off the field of play should be that of a helmeted player assigned for this purpose. - 8.
-Procedures should be established for retrieving foul balls batted out of the playing area. - 9.
-During practice and games, all players should be alert and watching the batter on each pitch. - 10.
-During warm-up drills, players should be spaced so that no one is endangered by wild throws or missed catches. - 11.
-All pre-game warm-ups should be performed within the confines of the playing field and not within areas that are frequented by, and thus endangering, spectators. - 12.
-Equipment should be inspected regularly for the condition of the equipment as well as for proper fit.
+Make arrangements in advance of all games and practices for emergency medical services.

+- Managers, coaches and umpires must have training in first aid.
+First-aid kits are issued to each team manager and are located at each concession stand. - After that, returning coaches and managers must re-attend this training every three years.
+Safety Officer must keep record of attendance. - 2.
+No games or practices should be held when weather or field conditions are not suitable for play or drills, particularly when lighting is inadequate. - 3.
+All Managers and Coaches shall inspect play areas before use for holes, damage, stones, glass and other foreign objects. - 4.
+All team equipment should be stored within the team dugout or behind screens and not within the area defined by umpires as "in play". - 5.
+Only players, managers, coaches and umpires are permitted on the playing field or in the dugout during games and practice sessions. - 6.
+Responsibility for keeping bats and loose equipment off the field of play should be that of a helmeted player assigned for this purpose. - 7.
+Procedures should be established for retrieving foul balls batted out of the playing area. - 8.
+During practice and games, all players should be alert and watching the batter on each pitch. - 9.
+During warm-up drills, players should be spaced so that no one is endangered by wild throws or missed catches.

-- 13. As a condition of service to the league, all managers, coaches, board members and all other volunteers must complete and submit an official "Little League Volunteer Application" to the local league President.
+- 10. All pre-game warm-ups should be performed within the confines of the playing field and not within areas that are frequented by, and thus endangering, spectators. - 11.
+Equipment should be inspected regularly for the condition of the equipment as well as for proper fit. - 12.
+As a condition of service to the league, all managers, coaches, board members and all other volunteers must complete and submit an official "Little League Volunteer Application" to the local league President.
 Annual background screenings of each applicant must be completed before volunteer assumes his or her duties.
-Anyone refusing to fill out a Volunteer Application is ineligible to be a league volunteer. - 14.
-At least one coach or manager from each team must attend a "Fundamentals Training" clinic on March 10, 2018 at 10:00 AM at Crescent Harbor Elementary School gym.
+Anyone refusing to fill out a Volunteer Application is ineligible to be a league volunteer.

+.
 This clinic will be arranged and facilitated by the Coaching Coordinator.
 After that, returning coaches and managers must re-attend this training every three years.
 This is required because teaching the fundamental skills of the game to our player will prevent injuries and provide them with a safe learning environment.
-Coaching Coordinator must keep record of attendance. - 15.
-All Managers, Coaches will attend a mandatory Concussion recognition training as it applies to the Washington State Concussion awareness law also known as the Zackery Lystedt Law.
-Training will be held in conjunction with our First Aid training March 10, 2018 at 10:00 AM.
+Coaching Coordinator must keep record of attendance.

+All Managers and/or Coaches will attend a mandatory Concussion recognition training as it applies to the Washington State Concussion awareness law also known as The Zackery Lystedt Law (House Bill 1824).